exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/hints.md

 You can use the `defn` macro to define a function!

-The defn macro accepts the name of the function you are defining, and optional docstring, a vector of input arguments, and the expressions to be evaluated when the function is called!
+The defn macro accepts the name of the function you are defining, an optional docstring, a vector of input arguments, and the expressions to be evaluated when the function is called.

 ### 2. Create a function that accepts an input and adds 42 to it